Top Things to Do in Jamestown, Virginia: Don’t Miss These Sites

 You’ll learn more about what life was really like for the English settlers, the native Powhatans (including Pocahontas), and those first Africans who were enslaved and forced to come to the New World.

-They do not allow photography or videography in the exhibition area.
+They did not allow photography or videography in the exhibition area when we were there.

 Jamestown Settlement Outdoor Exhibits